Anna Mackmin: Career

 Dissatisfied with her acting career, she became a clothing designer at one point and set up a business with her sister in London's Soho.

 Mackmin was friends with the actress and writer Charlotte Jones, and it was Jones' first play, Airswimming, that provided Mackmin with her directorial debut in 1997.
 Later, in 2003, Michael Grandage offered her the position of associate director at the Crucible Theatre in Sheffield.
 There she scored notable successes with Arthur Miller's The Crucible and Caryl Churchill's Cloud Nine, earning her the 2004 TMA Award for best director.

 Mackmin has worked repeatedly with Charlotte Jones since their joint debut, directing Jones' plays In Flame, The Dark and The Lightning Play.
 She has also collaborated several times with Amelia Bullmore, whom she originally directed as an actress in The Crucible in 2004.
 Since then, she has directed Bullmore's plays Mammals and Di and Viv and Rose, together with her adaptation of Ibsen's Ghosts.

 In 2006, Mackmin staged an acclaimed triple-bill at the National Theatre, entitled Burn/Chatroom/Citizenship.
 In the spring of 2007, she again won plaudits, this time for her direction of Dying for It, Moira Buffini's 'free adaptation' of Nikolai Erdman's The Suicide.
 She then directed Toby Stephens in a revival of Tom Stoppard's The Real Thing at London's Old Vic Theatre from April through June 2010, and, at the same venue in 2012, Sheridan Smith in Hedda Gabler.

 Her own first play, Back Stroke, directed by herself, was staged at the Donmar Warehouse in 2025, starring Tamsin Greig and Celia Imrie.

+Woman’s Hour: Olivier award-winning actors Celia Imrie and Tamsin Greig joined Nuala McGovern in the Woman’s Hour studio.
+Celia spoke to Nuala about her relationship with her mother and how she wishes she’d savoured the time with her more.
+You can listen to the full interview on the BBC Sounds app - it’s the Woman’s Hour episode from 25 February.